tatianegercina/FinTech/01-Lesson-Plans/07-SQL/1/LessonPlan.md

 In this activity, instructors introduce students to PostgreSQL and pgAdmin, a database management language and GUI, respectively.

-Open the slideshow to the Postgres section and take some time to go over the purpose of PostgreSQL and pgAdmin:
+Open the slideshow to the "Postgres and pgAdmin" section and take some time to go over the purpose of PostgreSQL and pgAdmin:

-* SQL (often pronounced "sequel") stands for Structured Query Language.
-It is a powerful programming language designed to allow programmers to create, populate, manipulate, and access databases, as well as provide the ability to leverage scalable server-side storage for large volumes of data.

-* With SQL, data is stored in tables on a server, similar to spreadsheets that you would create in Microsoft Excel.
-This makes the data easy to visualize and search.

 * PostgreSQL (usually referred to as "Postgres") is an object-relational database system that uses the SQL language.
 PostgreSQL is one of the many *vendors* that utilize the underlying SQL technology—similar to other well-known vendors such as MySQL, Microsoft SQL Server, and Oracle SQL.